 - A 10–15 minute presentation followed by 10–15” of questions, feedback and discussions.
 Concrete time slots will be determined later with regards to the number of submissions and accepted papers.

 Prior to the symposium, each student will be assigned submissions of two other students.
-For each submission the student will prepare a short summary, some feedback, and 2–3 questions on the submission.
-The participants will be expected to also take active part in all discussions.
+For each submission, the student will prepare a short summary, some feedback, and 2–3 questions on the submission.
+The participants will be expected to also take an active part in all discussions.